chrischow/booknuggets/_posts/2020-05-19-2020_16-the-kremlin-school-of-negotiation.md

 tags: [others]
 ---

 This book was chock full of insights on negotiation.
-It was concisely written, so a summary cannot represent all the content in this book.
+It was concisely written, so a summary cannot capture all the content in this book.
 My top 10 takeaways were:

 1. Negotiations are about your ability to (1) defend your interests, (2) manage your emotions, and (3) manage the emotions of others.
 2. The Kremlin School of Negotiation follows the following five steps:
-    1. Keep quiet and listen attentatively
+    1. Keep quiet and listen attentively
     2. Ask questions
     3. Reduce your opponent's value
     4. Give your opponent a way out